DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 	filename = 'sightings_tab_sm.csv'

-Note that we are using a small, "toy" data set for testing so that we can calculate correct answers by hand.
+Note that we are using a small, "dummy" data set for testing so that we can calculate correct answers by hand.

-Now, let's write our first test function, which will simply test to make sure that our function gives the correct answer when called using this small data set and the Owl as arguments.
+Now, let's write our first test function, which will simply test to make sure that our function gives the correct answer when called using this small data set and the `Water` as arguments.
 Test functions (written for the `nose` testing package) can contain any type of Python code, like regular functions, but have a few key features.
 First, they don't take any arguments.
 Second, they contain at least one `assert` statement - the test will pass if the condition following the `assert` statement is True, and the test will fail if it's False.

 An example will make this more clear.
-Here's a test that checks whether the function returns the correct answers for the small data set and the Owl.
+Here's a test that checks whether the function returns the correct answers for the small data set and the Water.
 Copy and paste this at the end of the `test_mean_sightings.py` file.

-	def test_owl_is_correct():
+	def test_water_is_correct():
-	    owlrec, owlmean = get_sightings(filename, 'Owl')
+	    watrec, watmean = get_sightings(filename, 'Water')
-		assert owlrec == 2, 'Number of records for owl is wrong' assert owlmean == 17, 'Mean sightings for owl is wrong'
+		assert watrec == 2, 'Number of records for water is wrong' assert watmean == 17, 'Mean sightings for water is wrong'

-Note that we calculated the correct values of `owlrec` and `owlmean` by hand.
+Note that we calculated the correct values of `watrec` and `watmean` by hand.
 Make sure that you get these right!

 Now we're ready to run our suite of tests (so far, just this one test).
 Open a